Architecting Cross-channel Intelligent Customer Engagements

 - If you want to get more insights from your unstructured and semi-structure data like emails, support tickets, product reviews, or even social media, you can use Amazon Comprehend, or even Amazon SageMaker to train custom ML models.

-- If you are in the financial industry and want to provide a new digital banking service to engage your customers, you can use Amazon Alexa and Amazon Sumerian to create a newer and cooler banking experience.
+- If you are in the financial industry and want to provide a new digital banking service to engage your customers, you can use Amazon Alexa to create a newer, more modern banking experience.

 To better enable you to interact with your customer across different channels, you can use Customer Engagement, Analytics, and Machine Learning on AWS to build a digital omni-channel platform with a real-time feedback loop.
 With that, your company can offer an AI-powered, personalized experience to your customers without spending significant time managing the underlying platforms and undifferentiated heavy lifting, you just focus on what really matters to you and your business.